IndomieGorengSatu/Mie/README.md

-## A quick shoutout to all of the sidewalks out there...
-Thanks for keeping me off the streets.
+## What did the calculator say to the student?
+You can count on me.